-I am interested in the intersection of written history where religion and literature meet.
+I am interested in the intersection of written history where religion and gender meet.
 I am fascinated with the way religion shapes thought and belief patterns, as well as the way that people utilize literature to communicate the wide variety of religious thought inspired by individual perceptions and experiences.
-I am also interested in qualitative research on the effects of the canonical passages in western religion that have been used to usurp the power of certain groups of people like Hebrews and other ethnic groups, homosexuals, and females.
-I have personally witnessed the miracles and atrocities of religion, which has motivated me to obtain knowledge about religion, combining it with my experiences, and teach individuals with inquiring minds to think freely for themselves.
-As an undergraduate at Southern Oregon University (SOU), I performed extensive research on the emergence of Christian Literature from oral tradition to written, and the process that was implemented in deciding which texts were deemed either canonical or heretical.
-This research created a desire in me to probe deeper into the history of Christianity through the vehicle of Philosophy, which led me to the discovery of Thomas Aquinas, a theologian during the Medieval Ages.
-I am fascinated with Aquinas' work because much of what he speculated still holds true today, and because contemporary philosophers refer to his writings for support in their arguments for the existence of God.
+I am also interested in qualitative research on the effects of the canonical passages in western religion that have been used to usurp the power of certain groups of people like females, homosexuals, transgender individuals, and ethnic groups.
+Due to my own gender non-conformity, I have personally witnessed the miracles and atrocities of religion—experiences that inspire my pursuit of knowledge about gender and religion.
+As an undergraduate at Southern Oregon University (SOU), I performed extensive research on the emergence of Christian literature from oral tradition to written, and the process that was implemented in deciding which texts were deemed either canonical or heretical.
+This research created a desire in me to probe deeper into the history of Christianity through the vehicle of Philosophy, which led me to the discovery of Thomas Aquinas—a scholar, writer, philosopher, and theologian during the Medieval Ages Aquinas' work fascinates me because much of what he articulated still holds true today, providing contemporary scholars philosophers reference points for arguments in support of God’s existence.
 Following this, I gained the opportunity to trace the emergence of the character of the devil from a few mentions in Hebrew scripture to an explosion of embellishments to the church liturgy during the Medieval Ages.

-Upon completing my baccalaureate degree at SOU, I plan to continue my education at the graduate level in pursuit of a doctoral degree in English with a concentration in Medieval Literature.
+Upon completing my baccalaureate degree at SOU, I plan to continue my education at the graduate level, ultimately, in pursuit of a doctoral degree.
 I am excited to explore the ways that literature is used to convey religious ideas and beliefs.
-I will seek to positively contribute to the academy through the publication of my extensive research on religion and literature.
+I will seek to positively contribute to the academy through the publication of extensive research on religion and gender.
 I recognize the importance of education and am committed to life-long learning.
 I look forward to inspiring the future generation of thinkers by teaching at the university level.